 2.1.
 Study system

 D. langeanus Wilk.
 (Caryophyllaceae) is a wild carnation endemic to the mountain systems of the northwestern Iberian Peninsula (shadowed area in Fig 1A, adapted from Rocha et al 2017).
-D. langeanus Wilk (Caryophyllaceae) mainly lives in open dry grasslands on acid soils (Fig 1B), where it can be locally abundant.
-Previous experiments indicate flowering onset in early June (Fig 1C), and ripe seeds are dispersed during August.
-It has high seed production usually >10 seeds per capsule and up to 250 seeds per individual (own field data collected).
-Germination occurs mainly during end-summer/early autumn at high rates and with high success when water is available at temperatures ranges of 10 – 22 ºC (move along paper).
-We studied wild populations of D. langeanus in the northern limit of its distribution, in the Valles de Omaña and Luna Biosphere Reserve, in the southern ranges of the Cantabrian Mountains (Fig 1A, red square).
+D. langeanus mainly lives in open dry grasslands on acid soils (Fig 1B), where it can be locally abundant.
+Flowering onset occurs in early June (Fig 1C), and ripe seeds are dispersed during August.
+Seed production is high, usually >10 seeds per capsule and up to 250 seeds per individual.
+Germination occurs mainly during end-summer/early autumn at high rates and with high success when water is available at temperatures between 10 and 22 ºC (move along paper).
+For this article, we studied wild populations of D. langeanus in the northern limit of its distribution, in the Valles de Omaña and Luna Biosphere Reserve, in the southern ranges of the Cantabrian Mountains (Fig 1A, red square).
 The Cantabrian Mountains run E-W in northern Spain along 480 km in parallel to the Cantabrian Sea ….
-This mountain hub encloses summits above 2,500 m a.s.l and the treeline in acids soil climbs up to 1650m a.s.l (ref TFM Jorge).
-It is considered a transitional biogeographical hub between the Eurosiberian and Mediterranean regions (Jiménez-Alfaro et al. 2021), influenced by Mediterranean climate on the southern slopes and temperate climate on the northern slopes.
+This mountain system includes summits above 2,500 m a.s.l and the treeline in acids soil climbs up to 1650m a.s.l (ref TFM Jorge).
+It is considered a transitional biogeographical hub between the Eurosiberian and Mediterranean regions (Jiménez-Alfaro et al. 2021), influenced by the Mediterranean climate on the southern slopes and the temperate climate on the northern slopes.

 2.2.
 Field sites

 We established a systematic sampling across four summits above 2000 m a.s.l.
-(Fig 2 upper panel) inside the distribution area of D. langeanus all located above acidic bedrock (soil pH 3.8 – 4.8, own data).
-In each summit where D. langeanus was highly abundant we established a central representative plot (3m radius) where we did a floristic inventory and buried, at 5 cm deep, a Microlog SP3 datalogger, with hourly records of soil temperature and water potential (datalogger MicroLog SP3, EMS Brno, Czech Republic; accuracy in temperature measurements: +/- 0.3 ºC from -40 ºC to 60 ºC; water potential measurements with two Delmhorst gypsum sensors measuring range from -0.1 to -15 bars (permanent wilting point); records every hour).
+(Fig 2 upper panel) where D. langeanus was highly abundant. all located above acidic bedrock (soil pH 3.8 – 4.8, own data).
+In each summit, we established a central representative plot (3m radius) where we did a floristic relevé and buried, at 5 cm deep, a Microlog SP3 datalogger, with hourly records of soil temperature and water potential (datalogger MicroLog SP3, EMS Brno, Czech Republic; accuracy in temperature measurements: +/- 0.3 ºC from -40 ºC to 60 ºC; water potential measurements with two Delmhorst gypsum sensors measuring range from -0.1 to -15 bars (permanent wilting point); records every hour).
 The recording period for the Microlog SP3 went from June 2021 and is currently ongoing.
-To measure the spatial microenvironmental gradients we then established 20 additional plots (1m2) per each summit.
-Five plots in each cardinal direction with a 10 m separation (cross design, Fig 2 lower panels).
-Here, we also did floristic inventories and buried, at 5 cm deep, iButton dataloggers (Thermochron, iButton, Newbury, UK; accuracy: +/- 0.5 ºC from -10 ºC to +65 ºC, resolution: 0.5 ºC, records every four hours).
+To measure the spatial microenvironmental gradients we then established 20 additional plots (1m2) per each summit: five plots in each cardinal direction with a 10 m separation (cross design, Fig 2 lower panels).
+Here, we also did floristic relevés and buried, at 5 cm deep, iButton dataloggers (Thermochron, iButton, Newbury, UK; accuracy: +/- 0.5 ºC from -10 ºC to +65 ºC, resolution: 0.5 ºC, records every four hours).
 The recording period for the iButtons went from 12 July 2021 to 29 May 2022 (321 days).
-In total, we collected floristic data from 84 plots and environmental data from 78 plots (one MicroLog SP3 in Cañada was damaged, and 5 iButtons could not be recovered).
+In total, we collected floristic data from 84 plots and environmental data from 78 plots (one MicroLog SP3 was damaged, and 5 iButtons could not be recovered).